eppark/Flixster/README.md

 * [x] Improved the user interface by experimenting with styling and coloring
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen

 The following **additional** features are implemented:

+* [x] Custom launcher icons
+* [x] Heart rating bar to show popularity
-* [x] Soft-coded links
+* [x] Soft-coded links and stored YouTube keys so as to not waste time/resources to fetch again
+* [x] Overlaid YouTube play button that changes when pressed

 ## Video Walkthrough